Veeva Direct Data API: A Complete Technical Guide

 -

-Future Enhancements: Veeva has signaled potential expansions.
-The press release and product documentation mention additional connectors and features arriving after 2025.
-It’s plausible that future releases may extend DDA support to even more Vault modules (e.g. new clinical or safety objects) or improve the frequency of updates.
+Future Enhancements: Veeva continues to expand DDA capabilities.
+The 26R1 release introduced Vault Time scheduling (replacing the previous fixed UTC schedule) for Full and Log files, which accommodates daylight saving time transitions and provides more consistent local delivery times ([32]).
+Future releases may extend DDA support to additional Vault applications (e.g. new clinical or safety objects) or further improve the frequency and granularity of updates.
 There may also be enhancements around data security (e.g. encryption at rest for archives) or metadata (e.g. change logs of schema).
+With more than 125 customers already live on Vault CRM and 10 of the top 20 biopharmas committed globally ([17]), the data volumes flowing through DDA will only increase.

 -